celesteck/cse15l-lab-reports/lab-report-2-week-4.md

 [Failure Inducing File](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-file8.md)

-- When the proper format was followed, [](), but the content between the parenthesis was not a link, it was print out the content between the links.
-Since this was not a real link, it should have just returned [].
-In order to fix this, we used the contains() method to see if there was any empty space between the parethesis, if there was, that meant this was not a link and the loop should break and return nothing.
+- When the proper format was followed, "[]()", but the content between the parenthesis was not a link, it would print out the content between the parenthesis.
+Since this was not a real link, it should have just returned "[]".
+In order to fix this, we used the "contains()" method to see if there was any empty space between the parethesis, if there was, that meant this was not a link and the loop should break and return nothing.

 ***

-### ***Code Change 2:***
+#### ***Code Change 2:***